 Heat, water, electricity, expanded basic cable television, and high-speed internet are included in the rent charge.

 Apartments are furnished with a twin bed and dresser for each student, as well as a kitchen table and chairs.
 Kitchens are equipped with a refrigerator and stove.

 Looking for something to do?
-Students living in Bay College Apartments can receive free tickets to Campus Activities Board (CAB) shows!
+Students living in Student Housing can receive free tickets to Campus Activities Board (CAB) shows!
 Talk with your Resident Assistant (RA) or the Director of Student Life to get your ticket.

 Listing of CAB shows at Bay College

 The Bay College Apartments are full for fall 2018.
 However, additional Housing is available!